spacelift-io/user-documentation/docs/getting-started.md

     # allow { endswith(input.session.login, "@example.com") } Alternatively, grant access to every user with an @example.com email address
     deny  { not admin; not allow }
     ```

+If you're not using login policy already note that you may need to enable it under your user icon > Organization settings > Management strategy.

 Now your colleagues should be able to access your Spacelift account as well!